AmeliaEric/AmeliaEric/README.md

 - 👯 I’m looking to collaborate on **projects in my OOP class!**

 - 💬 Ask me about **my virtual business card hobby!
-Click the Hello World Banner to View Mine!**
+Click the Banner above to View Mine!**

 - 📫 How to reach me **ericmarkovica@gmail.com**